U-WISDOM/u-wisdom.github.io/pages/services.md

 ## <a href="/services/grants">Grant support</a>

 We have limited capacity to support grant writing or consultation.
 We do, however, provide letters of support.
 Learn more, <a href="/services/consult">here</a>.

-## Costs

-Every project is different.
-We provide a budget estimate following your initial project consultation.
-If a UWISDOM bioinformatician contributes substantially to a publication, we ask that you include them as a co-author.